oxcompsoc/www-content/join/index.md

 membership of Compsoc.
 A membership form can be downloaded and printed from
 here: [Membership Form](form.pdf).

-*Note: Anyone may attend talks, geek nights, and "learn to code" events run by CompSoc for free.*
+*Note: Anyone may attend talks, "learn to code", and most other events run by CompSoc for free (excluding geek night).*

 Please hand your completed membership and payment form to a committee member at any event.